Complex fluid models of mixed quantum-classical dynamics: Geometric structure of the phase-space model

 A first quantum-classical model was obtained by writing the \emph{Koopman-van Hove equation} $i\hbar\partial_t\chi=i\hbar\{H,\chi\}-(\bp\cdot\partial_\bp H-H)\chi$ for two interacting systems and then quantizing one of them \cite{BoGBTr19,GBTr20}.
 While ensuring a series of important consistency criteria, the resulting \emph{quantum-classical wave equation} $i\hbar\partial_t\Upsilon=i\hbar\{\widehat{\mathcal{H}},\Upsilon\}-(\bp\cdot\partial_\bp \widehat{\mathcal{H}}-\widehat{\mathcal{H}})\Upsilon$ generally allows for the classical Liouville density to become unsigned.
+Here, $\Upsilon\in L^2(\Bbb{R}^6)\otimes{\sf H}$, where we recall that ${\sf H}$ is the quantum Hilbert space.
 The issue of classical positivity was addressed by resorting to a physical principle proposed by George Sudarshan \cite{Sudarshan}: any model of mixed quantum-classical dynamics should prevent classical phases from having observable effects.
 In other words, Hamilton-Jacobi functions are not measurable.
 This principle led the authors to treat the infinite-dimensional group of $S^1$-valued functions on phase-space as a gauge group.
 Indeed, as shown in \cite{GBTr21}, applying a $S^1$-symmetry by a suitable closure relation leads to treating classical phases as a \emph{gauge freedom}.
 This is in direct analogy with the role of unit complex numbers in standard quantum mechanics.
 While applying \makebox{the $S^1$-symmetry to the action principle}